-Chile has experienced high levels of inflation in the past.
-High levels of inflation in the future could adversely affect the Chilean economy and have an adverse effect on our results of operations and, indirectly, the value of our common shares and of our ADSs.
+In the past, Chile has experienced high levels of inflation and significant changes in the levels of inflation.
+For example, in the late 1980s and in 1990, Chile's inflation rate exceeded 20%.
+Although recent inflation levels in Chile have been below 5%, high levels of inflation in the future could adversely affect the Chilean economy and have an adverse effect on our results of operations and, indirectly, the value of our common shares and of our ADSs.
+We estimate, for example, that a 1% increase in the annual inflation rate in Chile not accompanied by a devaluation of the Chilean Peso against the U.S. Dollar would reduce our consolidated gross margin as a percentage of sales by approximately 0.2 percentage points.

-Changing levels of inflation, or a significant increase in Chilean inflation from the current level, could adversely affect our operating results.
 See "Management's discussion and analysis of financial condition and results of operations."